GloriaColmenares/Expansion-of-renewables/README.md

 Random seeds are used at line 657-658 and 664 in R, file SFE.R Random seeds are used at "pyblp.Integration" lines in python, files Base_Ramp.py and CF2.py

 The approximate time needed to reproduce the analyses on a standard desktop machine (2022) is about X days.
-Codes were last run on a core i7 10th generation Intel-based laptop with Windows 10 Pro version 21H1.
+Codes were last run on a core i7 10th generation Intel-based laptop with Windows 10 Pro version 21H1 and 16.0 GB of RAM and 476.0 GB of local storage.
+Computation time took X hours.

 ---